 BACKGROUND:Depression is the leading cause of disability worldwide; with evidence suggesting that decreased gut barrier function and inflammation are correlated with depressive symptoms.
 We conducted a clinical trial to determine the effect of consumption of probiotic supplements (Winclove's Ecologic® Barrier) on depressive symptoms in a sample of participants with mild to severe depression.
 METHOD:71 participants were randomly allocated to either probiotic or placebo, which was, consumed daily over eight weeks.
 Pre- and post-intervention measures of symptoms and vulnerability markers of depression as well as gut microbiota composition were compared.
 Clinical trial participants were also compared on psychological variables and gut microbiota composition to a non-depressed group (n = 20).
 RESULTS:All clinical trial participants demonstrated improvement in symptoms, suggesting non-specific therapeutic effects associated with weekly monitoring visits.
 Participants in the probiotic group demonstrated a significantly greater reduction in cognitive reactivity compared with the placebo group, particularly in the mild/moderate subgroup.
 Probiotics did not significantly alter the microbiota of depressed individuals, however, a significant correlation was found between Ruminococcus gnavus and one depression metric.
 LIMITATIONS:There was a high attrition rate, which may be attributed to weekly monitoring visits.
 Additionally, modulation of the gut microbiota may need more specific testing to distinguish subtle changes.
 CONCLUSIONS:While microbiota composition was similar between all groups, probiotics did affect a psychological variable associated with susceptibility to depression.
 Further research is needed to investigate how probiotics can be utilised to modify mental wellbeing, and whether they can act as an adjunct to existing treatments.

-Griffiths, O, Roberts, L & Price, J 2019, 'Desirable leadership attributes are preferentially associated with women: A quantitative study of gender and leadership roles in the Australian workforce', Australian Journal of Management, vol. 44, no. 1, pp. 32-49.View/Download from: UTS OPUS or Publisher's site
+Griffiths, O, Roberts, L & Price, J 2019, 'Desirable leadership attributes are preferentially associated with women: A quantitative study of gender and leadership roles in the Australian workforce', Australian Journal of Management, vol. 44, no. 1, pp. 32-49.View/Download from: Publisher's site

 © The Author(s) 2018.
 Women are under-represented globally in leadership roles.
 One theory suggests that this imbalance is due to a mismatch between the qualities women are perceived to have, and the qualities desired in business leaders.
 Yet, little is known about whether this incongruence remains prevalent in the Australian business environment.
 To this end, this study investigated gender stereotypes and desired leadership attributes in 1885 participants from 25 companies using a priopietary measure developed by a local diversity consulting company.
 Participants ranked the attributes that they believed were most important for leadership and rated the degree to which each attribute was associated with men or women.
 Men were more strongly associated with some agentic traits, whereas women were more strongly associated with a diverse range of both agentic and communal traits.
 Desired leadership qualities included both agentic and communal qualities, but generally favoured traits associated with women.
 JEL Classification: J16, M12.

-Hronis, A, Roberts, R, Roberts, L & Kneebone, I 2019, 'Fearless Me!A (c): A feasibility case series of cognitive behavioral therapy for adolescents with intellectual disability', JOURNAL OF CLINICAL PSYCHOLOGY, vol. 75, no. 6, pp. 919-932.View/Download from: UTS OPUS or Publisher's site
+Hronis, A, Roberts, R, Roberts, L & Kneebone, I 2019, 'Fearless Me!A (c): A feasibility case series of cognitive behavioral therapy for adolescents with intellectual disability', JOURNAL OF CLINICAL PSYCHOLOGY, vol. 75, no. 6, pp. 919-932.View/Download from: Publisher's site

 Osborn, R, Roberts, L & Kneebone, I 2019, 'Barriers to accessing mental health treatment for parents of children with intellectual disabilities: a preliminary study', Disability and Rehabilitation.View/Download from: Publisher's site